 Why do they insist on participating in religions that ritualise worshipping God while misunderstanding and misrepresenting what worship is?

-Religion impersonates the doorway to God and, over many years of incarnations, has convinced the entire world that the way to God is through them.
+Religion impersonates the doorway to God and, over many years of incarnations, has convinced the world that the way to God is through them.
 These imposters have worked tirelessly, and the masses have fallen for the deception, hook, line and sinker.
 They follow without thinking behind an institution that has dulled their senses and removed them far from God.

 Presenting ourselves to God